 The Heart Creek Trail runs through a mountain canyon with a lush forest setting.
 If you’d like, there are many places along the hiking trail where you can sit down on a rock or log and enjoy a break.

 But, of course, the best place to stop for lunch on this easy Kananaskis hike is at the end of the Heart Creek hike.
 There’s a waterfall at the end, but it’s hidden so you can hear it, but not see it.
-There’s a bench and lots of space to sit on the ground.
+There’s a bench which is often occupied, so bring a picnic blanket and find a nice spot by the river.

 Heart Creek Hiking Safety